weaveworks/wksctl/docs/cluster.md

 Here's an example of the cluster definition.
 It is spread across two
-objects: a `Cluster` which is defined by Kubernetes ClusterAPI and a `BareMetalCluster` defined by Weaveworks.
+objects: a `Cluster` which is defined by Kubernetes ClusterAPI and a `BYOBCluster` defined by Weaveworks.
 Here, both objects have the same name `example`, and the field `infrastructureRef` points from one to the other.